birukbelay/competitive-programing/titles/0_about/python/sets.md

 my_set = {1, 3}

 # add multiple elements
+# The update() method inserts the items in set2 into set1:
 my_set.update([2, 3, 4])

 # discard an element -- if element found no Error